bambora/checkout-sdk-web/README.md

 It is also possible to set up a watcher for source files for changes by running `npm start`.

-Alternatively, run Docker containers as specified in the `Makefile` in the repository root.

 ## Test

 Run `npm test` in your terminal in the project root.
-You can also run the watcher via `npm run test:watch`.
-It watches all source and test files for changes.

 Run `npm run lint` for linting.